 A rich agenda informed by humanitarian negotiators’ real-life challenges

-The Summit agenda is shaped by contributions of hundreds of frontline humanitarian professionals from around the world, who are sharing their own challenges and dilemmas and identifying key topics for discussion.
+The Summit agenda was shaped by the contributions of hundreds of frontline humanitarian professionals from around the world, who shared their own challenges and dilemmas and identified key topics for discussion.